Understanding AePS Transaction Failure Reasons: A Comprehensive Troubleshooting Guide

 Report unauthorised transactions

-If you notice any AePS transaction that you didn’t authorise, it’s critical to report it to your bank immediately.
-Banks have specific procedures for dealing with fraudulent activities.
-The sooner you report it, the better your chances of resolving the issue and protecting your money.
-Always be vigilant about your account statements and transaction alerts.
+If you notice any AePS transaction that you did not authorize, it is critical to report it to your bank immediately.
+Banks have specific procedures for addressing fraudulent activities.
+Prompt reporting significantly enhances your chances of resolving the issue and safeguarding your funds.
+Maintain constant vigilance over your account statements and transaction alerts.

 Conclusion